Inndy/ctf-writeup/2016-seccon/anti-debugging/README.md

 - category: binary
 - points: 100

+Since code was not protected, we just analyze it statically.

-Here's a impossible condition which is hidden from decompiler:
+Here's a impossible condition (0x401652) which is hidden from decompiler:

+Just patch it and make it jump, then you will get flag.

 ![Figure 1 -- dead condition](1.png)